indeedeng/imhotep/index.md

 ## Features
 Imhotep is a highly scalable analytics architecture that lets you do the following:

-- Combine results from multiple datasets
+- Perform fast, interactive, ad hoc queries and aggregate results for large data sets
-- Perform ad hoc queries and large group-bys and aggregates for real-time analytics
+- Combine results from multiple time-series data sets
-- Build your own data tools - analytics and monitoring apps, dashboards and scripting shells - on top of the Imhotep platform and automate those tools
+- Build your own data tools for analysis, monitoring, reporting, and automated data processing on top of the Imhotep platform

 ## Getting Started
 See the [quick start page]({{ site.baseurl }}/docs/quick-start) for instructions.

 ## Example
-Browse to our sample dataset loaded on an Imhotep cluster.
+Browse to our sample data set loaded on an Imhotep cluster.

 ## Discussion
 Ask and answer questions in our Q&A forum for Imhotep: [indeedeng-imhotep-users](https://groups.google.com/forum/#!forum/indeedeng-imhotep-users)